pradyunsg/pradyunsg.github.io/content/about.md

 ## Talks

-I have given many talks at many conferences and meetups.
-These are mostly about Python and software development.
-The topics are usually related to something I'm working on at that time.
+I am an experienced public speaker, having presented at numerous conferences and meetups on topics related to Python and software development.
+My talks have covered a range of subjects, such as open source project management, documentation best practices, UX design, and Python packaging.

 {{< AboutList "talks" >}}

 ## Interviews & Features

+In a variety of interviews and podcast appearances, I have had the opportunity to discuss my work in the Python community as well as my insights and experiences as an open source developer.

 {{< AboutList "interviews-and-features" >}}